OiMickBoi/Algorithm-Visualizer/Journal.md

 spent some time trying to figure out how to change the color of the bar. i kept forgetting to put the color in quotiation marks

+# Nov 6

+## 12:32 pm

+figured out how to change the colors now need to figure out how to store each step.

+i could store a bunch of arrays. array of arrays. or map of arrays.

+i can't think of a better array. and i'd rather just build the project. i can always reafactor with a more efficient alg.

+i won't worry about engineering or other things let's just focus on getting the project working making mistakes and growing.

+doing is the best learning.

+so after each step of an array store the current array in a bigger array